wiktorkub1/wiktorkub1/README.md

 - 👋 Hi, I’m @wiktorkub1
-- 🌱 I’m currently learning C++ but I also plan to learn basics of Python in the near future.
+- 🌱 I’m currently learning C++ but I also plan to improve Python in the near future.
 I've recently purchased an Arduino kit, and I am going to widen my knowledge in programming microcontrollers.

 Currently reading: